davidgetzen/Search/README.txt

 As for extra features, we simply added a stopwatch for the indexing process: when Indexing is done, the program informs the user of how long it took to complete the Indexing process.

+*** Testing Plan ***
+We have tested our program with both unit and system tests.
+The unit tests are in test_search.py and test text, title, link parsing, relevance scores, PageRank scores, as well as some helper methods in our program.

+As for the system tests, they are outlined below.

 ##############################################################
                         SYSTEM TESTS
 ##############################################################